8 Momentum equation

 \[ \begin{align} \mathbf{v}\cdot\mathbf{n} = 0, \end{align} \]

 since particles cannot overcome the fixed boundary $\partial\Omega$.
-This is called kinematic boundary condition.
+This is called the kinematic boundary condition.
 This boundary condition is often also required at the upper edge of the atmosphere, which is not a physical reality but a necessary constraint.
 Another commonly used boundary condition is

 \[ \begin{align} \mathbf{v}\left(\partial\Omega\right) = \mathbf{0}, \end{align} \]